 Travel Tryout Online Registration OPEN for the 2022/23 season.

 Lititz Youth Soccer Club is committed to having our players play at the highest level of soccer the players are capable.
 LYSC Travel Teams are one way the Club promotes this.
 The following provides an overview of the Travel Tryouts.
 It is the goal of the Travel Team tryouts to pick the best players for LYSC’s Travel Teams.
 LYSC is interested in serious soccer players who are dedicated to the sport and committed to excellence.
-Travel Team tryouts are held once per annual soccer seasonal.
+Travel Team tryouts are held once a year in the spring.
 The “annual” soccer season runs from August through the following July and is compromised by one fall season and one spring season.

 Good luck in your quest to become a better soccer player and best wishes for a successful tryout!
 Please read over the following information regarding the club’s tryout process.
 We look forward to meeting you at the Travel Team Tryouts.

-- In an effort to save time, please register on-line here.
+- Please register online.
 This also helps us make sure players attend the correct tryouts.

-- Tryout player registration begins 30 minutes prior to the start of the tryout.
-Players that have not registered in advance must complete a Travel Team Tryout Registration Form PDF for each when they arrive.
+- Players that have not registered in advance must complete a Travel Team Tryout Registration Form PDF for each when they arrive.